5h4do/health-checks/README.md

 # health-checks
 a script to check health of my computer

+added another line